fuatX/Redux-toolkit-query-practice/README.md

-step 3
+step 5
-Adding React Router Dom and Other Pages
+Adding the .env (Environment) Structure and Using ENV

+- . env folder must be created by us and it must be at the main folder(not src)